 "Don't get fooled by the numbers, the proof is always in the watching, which our reviewers have already done for you."

-Check out our TV reviews before you buy so you know which models we rate highly.
+Check out which are the best TVs in CHOICE reviews before you buy, so you know which models we rate highly.

 4. Not knowing your acronyms and initials